 Comfort units typically use more energy than any other appliance in your residence.
 This is reflected on your monthly energy expenses, but it’s important to remember utility prices can be managed in several actions.

 Tune-Ups: One approach to manage heating and cooling prices is to book annual tune-ups.
-Furnace maintenance and AC maintenance helps your HVAC pieces of equipment run properly and efficiently.
+Furnace maintenance helps your HVAC pieces of equipment run properly and efficiently.
 Using dirty heating and cooling systems may result in lower efficiency and damage to your system.

 High efficiency: If you’re wanting to buy for a modern HVAC system, consider buying a high-efficiency system.
 They’re created to lower your utility expenses and use less natural resources.
 When choosing an updated home comfort piece of equipment, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the higher the efficiency and savings.

 Zoning: Home zoning can tremendously lower your heating bills.
 This sections your space into separate comfort regions, which are heated or cooled based on your settings.
 With a zoning system, you don’t have to pay to heat or cool rarely used rooms.
 And you can enjoy the correct temperature you want in highly occupied rooms.

 Smart thermostats: Smart thermostats can make a sizeable difference in energy consumption.
 These thermostats pick up on your family’s schedule and decrease energy use while you’re not at home.
 You can also use your smartphone or other Wi-Fi-enabled device to change temperature settings on the go.